Arakito14/bar-app-nxt/README.md

 ## Mati's Words
 To connect:
 - git clone https://github.com/Arakito14/bar-app-nxt.git
+- create a .env file in the root folder
-- connect to MongoDB Cluster -> change .env "MONGO_URL" according to your own database
+- connect to MongoDB Cluster
+- create a .env for "MONGO_URL" according to your own database
 - yarn
 - yarn dev
 - connect to http://localhost:3000